4stack404/AyurSetu/ayurvedic_food_database.md

 - ✅ Diverse cultural representation

 ---
-*This database is designed for Ayursutra's AI-powered nutrition platform and can be easily integrated into diet chart automation systems.*
+*This database is designed for AyurSetu's AI-powered nutrition platform and can be easily integrated into diet chart automation systems.*